LuaTeX

+In November 2024, LuaLaTeX was declared the recommended format for LaTeX.

 Objective of the project

 The main objective of the project is to provide a version of TeX where all internals are accessible from Lua.
 In the process of opening up TeX much of the internal code is rewritten.
 Instead of hard coding new features in TeX itself, users (or macro package writers) can write their own extensions.

 LuaTeX offers support for OpenType fonts with external modules.
-One of them, written in Lua, is provided by the LuaTeX team, but support for complex scripts is limited; there is work in progress to allow HarfBuzz as an alternative rendering engine.
+One of them, written in Lua, is provided by the LuaTeX team, but support for complex scripts is limited.
+Since 2020 LuaTeX includes the HarfBuzz engine for correct rendering of complex scripts using OpenType.

+An alternate approach can be found on GitHub.

 A related project is MPLib (an extended MetaPost library module), which brings a graphics engine into TeX.

 The LuaTeX team consists of Luigi Scarso, Taco Hoekwater, Hartmut Henkel and Hans Hagen.

 Versions

 The first public beta was launched at TUG 2007 in San Diego.
 The first formal release was planned for the end of 2009, and the first stable production version was released in 2010.
 Version 1.00 was released in September 2016 during ConTeXt 2016.
 Version 1.12 was released for TeXLive 2020.

 As of October 2010, both ConTeXt mark IV and LaTeX with extra packages (e.g. luaotfload, luamplib, luatexbase, luatextra) make use of new LuaTeX features.
 (When LuaTeX is used with the LaTeX format, it is sometimes called "LuaLaTeX".)
 Both are supported in TeX Live 2010 with LuaTeX 0.60, and in LyX.
 Special support in plain TeX is still under development.

+Further development takes place as LuaMetaTeX in connection with the ConTeXt project.